AdamMc331/Not-KotDog/2017-05-25-not-kot-dog.md

 }
 ```

+Inside the `onCreate()` method we create our ClarifaiManager instance using our API credentials, and then using the `authorizeMember()` method we get the call and implement a [Callback](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Callback.html) using an anonymous class that will handle the success or failure response.
+If it is a failure, we simply log the error.
+If we are successful, we convert the AuthToken response to a string using Moshi and store it in SharedPreferences, so it can be read by the interceptor we've already created.

 ## Break Point

 This would be a good point to pause from the tutorial and test that your application works.
 Before you run it, here are some additional steps that didn't get covered: